Saxifraga pensylvanica forbesii

-Description: This native wildflower consists of a rosette of basal leaves and a flowering stalk about 1-3' tall.
+Description: This wildflower consists of a rosette of basal leaves and a flowering stalk about 1-3' tall.
 Individual basal leaves are up to 9" long and 3" across; they are oblong to ovate-oblong, crenate or smooth along their margins, and medium green.
 Basal leaves are glabrous to sparsely hairy on their upper surfaces, while their lower surfaces are sparsely to moderately hairy.
 Generally, young leaves are more hairy than older leaves.
 The inflorescence consists of a panicle of flowers, which develops from an erect central stalk.
 This stalk is fairly stout, terete, and densely covered with spreading hairs.
 The panicle is ellipsoid in shape, ½–1½' long, and about 1/3 as much across when it is fully extended.
 The branches of the panicle are ascending to spreading and usually pubescent.
 There is a single linear-lanceolate bract at each major fork of the branches.
 Depending on the size of the inflorescence, the flowers vary in abundance; they usually bloom at about the same time.
 Each flower is ¼" across, consisting of 5 narrow white petals, 5 green sepals that are joined together at the base, 10 stamens with white to orange-brown anthers, and 2 prominent pistils that are green and joined together.
 The sepals are triangular in shape and become recurved when the flowers bloom.
 The petals are longer than the sepals.
 The blooming period occurs during the late spring for 2-3 weeks.
 Each flower is replaced by a pair of beaked follicles; each follicle splits open along one side to release its seeds.
 The root system consists of a crown of fleshy fibrous roots and rhizomes.
-Vegetative offsets from the rhizomes are often formed.
+Clonal offsets from the rhizomes are often formed.

 Cultivation: The preference is light shade to partial sun, consistently moist conditions, high humidity, and thin rocky soil containing sandstone.
 The site should be protected from prevailing winds.

-Range & Habitat: Forbe's Saxifrage is found in southern Illinois (where it is uncommon) and 3 counties in northern Illinois, where it is rare; it is absent from the remaining areas of the state (see Distribution Map).
+Range & Habitat: The native Forbe's Saxifrage is found in southern Illinois (where it is uncommon) and 3 counties in northern Illinois, where it is rare; it is absent from the remaining areas of the state (see Distribution Map).
 This map excludes the distribution of the more common typical variety, Saxifraga pensylvanica pensylvanica (Swamp Saxifrage).
 Habitats are largely restricted to the lower slopes of rocky bluffs (usually north-facing), moist ledges along sandstone ravines, and the lower slopes of sandstone canyons, particularly where some seepage of moisture occurs.
 These habitats are always found in wooded areas with varying amounts of shade.
 Forbe's Saxifrage is restricted to high quality natural areas.